Bread pudding: Asia

 In Hong Kong, bread pudding is usually served with vanilla cream dressing.

 In Malaysia, bread pudding is eaten with custard sauce.

 In the Philippines, stale unsold bread is commonly used by bakeries to make the characteristically bright-red filling of pan de regla.

 In Southeast Asian regions like Malaysia, Singapore, and Indonesia, bread pudding is sometimes found in local dessert shops.
 To cater to local preferences, it may incorporate ingredients such as coconut milk, pandan leaves, palm sugar, and tropical fruits.

 In Turkey, bread pudding is known as ekmek kadayıfı and served with a slice of kaymak or ice cream on top of the cake which is garnished with ground pistachio or shredded coconut.

 In the Levant, Aish as-Saraya is a popular bread pudding, flavored with rose water.

 In Myanmar, bread pudding known as "Pu Tin" in Burmese has been a popular dessert since colonial times.
 It is also added to a desert known as Falooda.

 In Bangladesh, a variation of bread pudding called Shahi Tukra, has existed in the region since Mughal times.
 Shahi Tukra (also spelled Tukda) is known in Hyderabad as Double Ka Meetha.

 Americas

 In Canada, bread pudding is sometimes made with maple syrup.
-In Quebec, it is made with blueberries and a maple syrup based sauce.
+In Quebec, it is known as Pouding chômeur.

 In Puerto Rico, there are many variations of bread pudding on the island.
 Cream cheese with lime zest and guava or coconut-sweet plantain with rum raisins is perhaps the most popular.
 Bread pudding is always made with a variety of spices.
 Puerto Rican bread pudding is cooked the same as crème caramel with caramel poured into a baking dish and then the pudding mix is poured on top.
 The baking dish is placed in a bain-marie and then in the oven.

 In Argentina, Peru, Paraguay, and Uruguay, bread pudding is known as "budín de pan".